 Calhoun Law Firm is experienced in designing measures deemed legally reasonable to keep such information secret, and in disputes involving the enforcement of (and defense against) claims of misappropriation of trade secrets.

 Unfair competition is closely related to trademark infringement, with similar proof elements but with more general forms of violations and with broader implications.
 For example, unfair competition applies to various courses of business conduct deemed competitively “unfair”, as well as to the misuse of trademarks.
 Moreover, the federal statutes protecting trademarks (the Lanham Act) provide federal court jurisdiction over unfair competition involving unregistered trademarks, whereas a federally registered trademark is required for federal court jurisdiction over a trademark infringement dispute.

-Calhoun Law Firm has decades of experience in assisting business clients navigate through competitive minefields.
+Calhoun Law Firm has decades of experience in assisting business clients navigate through competitive minefields and unfair competition litigation.

 Advertising content necessary to establish a case for false advertising generally falls into one of two categories:

 commercial claims that are literally false as a factual matter; and

 claims that may be literally true or ambiguous, but which implicitly convey a false impression, or are misleading in context, or likely to deceive consumers.

 Calhoun Law Firm provides guidance concerning what you (or a competitor) may or may not claim in advertising; the Firm also provides courtroom representation in enforcing (or defending against) claims of false or misleading advertising.